JobsDong/tigerspider/README.md

 webspider
 =========

-a python webspider
+a python spider, use tornado, lxml, redis, postgreSQL

-Copy Rights (c) Beijing TigerKnows Technology Co., Ltd.